wp-plugins/5mincom-video-suggestions/readme.txt

 = How extensive are the filter and sort options? =
 The filter and sort mechanism is quite powerful.
 Sorts can be performed on relevance, popularity and chronology.
 The standard filters include time, category and studio.
 And if this is not enough, click "more" to add a language and geographic availability filter.
 If you're happy with a particular group of sort and filter settings, click "Save Filter" below the settings to preserve the configuration for future use.
 Saved sort and filter settings are listed under "MY FILTERS" at the top of the settings.
-To delete a saved sort and filter configuration, mouseover the saved configuration and click the "X" that appear to the right.
+To delete a saved sort and filter configuration, mouseover the saved configuration, then and click the "X" that appear to the right.